-The United States (U.S.) Department of Defense (DoD) established the External Certification Authority (ECA) program to support the issuance of DoD-approved certificates to industry partners and other external entities and organizations.
-The ECA program is designed to provide the mechanism for these entities to securely communicate with the DoD and authenticate to DoD Information Systems.
 This Certificate Policy (CP) governs the operation of the ECA Public Key Infrastructure (PKI), consisting of products and services that provide and manage X.509 certificates for public-key cryptography.
-Certificates identify the entity named in the certificate, and bind that entity to a particular public/private key pair.
-This Certificate Policy addresses the requirements for ECAs that will issue certificates to Subscribers who have a need to conduct business with a U.S. Government Agency.
+This CP prescribes the circumstances under which the ECA participants operate, to include the terms and conditions for ECA Providers to operate a CA subordinate to the ECA Root CA. Certificates identify the entity named in the certificate, and bind that entity to a particular public/private key pair.
+The ECA Providers issue PKI X.509 certificates to subscribers.
+These certificates assert ECA Policy Object Identifiers (OIDs) that follow the requirements outlined in this CP.
+This CP addresses the requirements for ECAs that will issue certificates to Subscribers who have a need to conduct business with a U.S. Government Agency.
 However, these certificates are not restricted to the conduct of business with the U.S. Government.